badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 ### Registry
 - server for docker daemon to fetch repositories and images
 - official is docker hub
+- public, private repositories

 ### images
+- they are like classes while containers are objects
 - they are not `templates` as of VMs
 - read only layer of the file system that never changes (blue print of the running container)
+- images are based on another images
 - we can modify the image and create or recreate the container(s)
 - we cannot delete it if there is a container running on it